 Your friends and family need to know asap.
 It might not be easy to let people in, but we have to do it.
 We have to get comfortable receiving and allowing others to help us.

-I knew telling people would also give me time and space to relax post surgery, without concern or worry or even needing to check email, etc vs my trying to hide it and pretend I was away on vacation or something.
+I knew telling people would also give me time and space to relax post-surgery, without concern or worry or even needing to check email, etc. I am not trying to hide it and pretend I was away on vacation or something.
 Also, I think it’s kinda weird to just disappear all of the sudden for weeks on end with no mention of what is happening.
 This creates a sense of “something is wrong” in the energy vibes, and it actually makes people start wondering and worrying.
-No need to do that, better to give everyone a little context, I say.
+No need to do that, better to give everyone a little context.

 It’s OK to be visible and vulnerable about how you’re doing and what’s happening.